JCPedroza/algorithms-and-data-structures-ts/README.md

 Bug reports and pull requests are welcome on the [GitHub repository][32].

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][30].
+This project is intended to be a safe, welcoming space for collaboration.
+Everyone interacting in this project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][30].

 You can see the full contribution guidelines [here][31].